© 2025 WGLT

 ISU student Sam Meyers expressed frustration with her Sorority house being on the other side of the barriers.

-Sam Meyers, another ISU student expresses frustration with her sorority house being on the other side of the barriers.
+Sam Meyers, another ISU student, expressed frustration with her sorority house being on the other side of the barriers.
 She said that she has to always go around barriers as opposed to going straight through just because they're there.

 “I do think overall, ISU is doing a good job keeping students safe.
 I usually feel pretty safe walking to class, and I think all of the crosswalks that I usually go to are safe," Meyers said.

-This is one of many steps ISU plans to take in its efforts to make campus safer for students.
+This is one of many steps the Town of Normal and ISU plan to take in its efforts to make campus safer for students.
+Another example: The intersection of Broadway Avenue and Beaufort Street in Uptown Normal will soon become a 4-way stop.

 Vashti Reed is a digital intern at WGLT, focusing on video reporting.